EngEmadHany/Face_Detction/README.md

 # Face_Detction
- wearing Glass and Mask in Augmented reality
+ use mobile camera to see yourself wearing Glasses and Mask

+tested on samsung s8+